The Danger Of Food Additives And How They Affect Your Body

 Third, they mess with your brain.
 Food additives like MSG and certain dyes are linked to brain fog, anxiety, and focus problems, especially in kids.

-It’s like trying to run a business on a slow internet connection.
+It’s like running a business on a slow internet connection.
 You can’t think clearly when your system is constantly inflamed.

 And let’s talk long-term: food additives are tied to chronic inflammation, which is the root of most modern diseases—heart problems, diabetes, and cancer.